-Road bike tyres are narrower and smaller than those on mountain bikes, making mountain bikes stronger and more resilient on difficult terrain.
+Road bike tires are narrower and smaller than those on mountain bikes, making mountain bikes stronger and more resilient on difficult terrain.

 For a particular style of mountain biking, mountain bikes have thick, chunky tread patterns.
 Race tires and large mud tires are very dissimilar, and downhill tires and cross-country mountain biking tires are also dissimilar.

-In terms of the tread patterns, those variations don’t actually exist in road tires.
-Road tires typically have very little tread, with the exception of shallow grooves surrounding the tyre.
+In terms of tread patterns, those variations don’t actually exist in road tires.
+Road tires typically have very little tread and except for shallow grooves surrounding the tire.

-The greatest road bike tires are much narrower than mountain bike tires, and they’re sized in millimeters (mm) rather than inches (in), which are the measurements mountain bike tires are made in.
+The greatest road bike tires are much narrower than mountain bike tires, and they’re sized in millimeters (mm) rather than inches (in), which are the measurements mountain bike tires make.
 Road tires range in width from 21mm to 38mm, but even at that size, they are still far thinner than the tiniest mountain bike tires, which start at about two inches.

 The tire pressures of on-road bike tires, which are typically between 50 and 100 psi, are also much higher.
 Because mountain bike tires are bigger, they may operate at lower pressures (20-35 psi), which improves performance on rough and wet terrain.

 One of the most distinctive features of a mountain bike is suspension, which is uncommon on a road cycle.
-Hardtail and full-suspension are two different types of mountain bikes that are distinguished by their suspension setups.
+Hardtail and full-suspension are two types of mountain bikes distinguished by their suspension setups.